synesthesiam/voice2json/docs/commands.md

 ```

 In addition to text output, you should have heard both pronunciations of "hello".
 These came the `base_dictionary.txt` included in the profile.

+### Unknown Words

-The same command works for words that are definitely **not** in the U.S. English dictionary:
+The same `pronounce-word` command works for words that are hopefully **not** in the U.S. English dictionary:

 ```bash
 voice2json pronounce-word raxacoricofallipatorius